nikita-kazakov/nikita-kazakov.github.io/_posts/2019-06-22-review-pragmatic-studio-rails-i-course.md

 tags:
   - software development
 ---
-I finished <a rel="noreferrer noopener" target="_blank" href="https://pragmaticstudio.com/rails">Pragmatic Studio’s Rails I course</a> and it gave me the skills to build a CRUD Rails app from scratch. &nbsp;That speaks volumes about how great this course truly is
+I finished <a rel="noreferrer noopener" target="_blank" href="https://pragmaticstudio.com/rails">Pragmatic Studio’s Rails I course</a> and it gave me the skills to build a CRUD Rails app from scratch. &nbsp;That speaks volumes about how great this course truly is.

 The course features 26 video chapters that walk you through creating a Rails app to finishing a full featured application. &nbsp;Check out my <a rel="noreferrer noopener" target="_blank" href="https://github.com/nikita-kazakov/flix-rails-app">modified version of the Movie App</a> that I built while going through the course.